abhishek-kumar-code/Redfish_Public/profiles/Redfish Profile Functionality.md

 #### Condition

-The most flexible aspect of the Redfish Profile definition is the ability to make resource or property-level requirements that are dependent on one or more conditions within the resource and the parent resource(s) in the resource tree.
+The most flexible aspect of the Redfish Profile definition is the ability to make resource or property-level requirements that are dependent on one or more ConditionalRequirements within the resource and the parent resource(s) in the resource tree.

 The 'Condition' array function specifies these conditional requirements, which add to any requirements also defined for the resource or property.
 Note that a condition cannot override or weaken a requirement already specified.
 For example, if a property requirement is marked as 'Mandatory', no conditional requirement could mark the property as 'None'.
-Instead, the property would be specified with a 'None' requirement, and with one or more conditions that would specify when the property requirement becomes 'Mandatory'.
+Instead, the property would be specified with a 'None' requirement, and with one or more ConditionalRequirements that would specify when the property requirement becomes 'Mandatory'.

 The following options are available for each conditional requirement: